 “Through this process, we made two observations,” explains Rodgers.
 “First, all previous investigators collected valuable data but none conducted a thorough analysis.
 Second, the terms of reference did not include time for open face-to-face discussion.
 These are essential components of a successful outcome.”

 A different approach was required to achieve the goal.
 Additional analyses were required to better understand why the waters of the river were compromised.
-And, open dialogue with the regulatory authority was needed to build trust and to ensure a common understanding of the objectives, approach and findings.
+And, open dialogue with the regulatory authority was needed to build trust and to ensure a common understanding of the objectives, approach, and findings.

-A dive into detail
+Diving into detail

 Einstein once said “look deep into nature, and then you will understand everything better.”